 top of page

-TWO men have been arrested after allegedly being 'caught red handed' dumping tonnes of processed waste from a giant lorry onto a former traveller site by the M25.
+Two men were arrested after allegedly being 'caught red handed' dumping tonnes of processed waste from a giant lorry onto the former traveller site at Stapleford Tawney, Essex.

 Thousands of tonnes of largely shredded waste and plastic are suspected to have been dumped on the green belt land by the motorway over the past year with little action until police made the arrests and seized the articulated lorry on Friday.